maxloopinmok/weekly-report/10 - 2023 Monday October 9 to Sunday October 15.md

 - I watched the day's news on Channel 5 and CNA
 - I sorted my Gmail emails and read articles from:
     - https://www.technologyreview.com/
+- I also read newsletters from:
+    - Today's Hacker News
 - I applied for jobs at:
     - https://www.mycareersfuture.gov.sg/